Benefits: Flexible Spending Account

 ||REVIEWER: Director of Human Resources

 Wheeling Jesuit University has provided an IRS 125 Plan Flexible Spending Arrangement (FSA), otherwise known as a "cafeteria plan," for all benefits eligible employees to use to pay for out of pocket expenses with pre-tax dollars for approved health care and dependent care services.

 2.1 Policy Statement

-The University will provide all full-time employees' access to an IRS Section 125 Health and Dependent Care Flexible Spending Account ("flex spending account").
+2.1.1 The University will provide all full-time, benefits-eligible, employees' access to an IRS Section 125 Health and Dependent Care Flexible Spending Account ("flex spending account").

 2.2.3 "Benefits-Eligible" - Full-time employees (Faculty, Staff, and Administration) are provided, as a part of their overall package, access to health and welfare benefits for themselves and for qualified dependents.
 Participation is optional with costs being shared by both the University and the employee through payroll deductions as premium contributions.
 Full time is defined in the policy "Types of University Employment."

-- "Dependent Care Flex Spending" - A Dependent Care Flexible Spending Account (FSA) allows the employee to set aside money on a pre-tax basis to reimburse himself / herself for eligible dependent care expenses.
-The employee can be reimbursed for the cost of services provided for: your qualifying children under the age of 13 or a qualifying relative who is physically or mentally unable to care for himself / herself and who lives with the employee and who the employee claims as a dependent on his / her Federal tax return.
+2.2.4 "Dependent Care Flex Spending" - A Dependent Care Flexible Spending Account (FSA) allows the employee to set aside money on a pre-tax basis to reimburse himself / herself for eligible dependent care expenses.
+The employee can be reimbursed for the cost of services provided for: qualifying children under the age of 13 or a qualifying relative who is physically or mentally unable to care for himself / herself and who lives with the employee and who the employee claims as a dependent on his / her Federal tax return.

-- "Health Care Flex Spending" - A Health Care Flexible Spending Account (FSA) allows the employee to set aside money on a pre-tax basis to reimburse himself / herself for qualified expenses incurred by him / her, his / her spouse, or eligible dependents, that are not covered, or are partially covered, by the employees medical, dental and vision insurance plans during the course of a plan year.
+2.2.5 "Health Care Flexible Spending Account" - A Health Care Flexible Spending Account (FSA) allows the employee to set aside money on a pre-tax basis to reimburse himself / herself for qualified expenses incurred by him / her, his / her spouse, or eligible dependents, that are not covered, or are partially covered, by the employees medical, dental and vision insurance plans during the course of a plan year.

 2.3 Authorized Amounts